 Today's fast-paced, highly competitive economic environment means that recruiting, training and continuously investing in employees is a top priority for most companies.
-Kentucky employers are meeting these challenges every day - even as it becomes more and more difficult to find individuals with the right skills and the right attitude.
+Kentucky employers are meeting these challenges every day - even as it gets more and more difficult to find individuals with the right skills and the right attitude.

-Workforce Flexibility
+Enhance Workforce Flexibility

-State policy-makers must support employers as they invest in the Commonwealth's workforce.
-As employers embrace their responsibility to provide a safe working environment and create an honest, open dialogue with employees, businesses must have the flexibility to manage their workforce needs within the confines of a job market that rewards higher skills and high levels of dedication and commitment.
+State policymakers must support employers as they invest in the Commonwealth's workforce.
+As employers embrace their responsibility to provide a safe working environment and create honest, open dialogue with employees, businesses must have the flexibility to manage their workforce needs within the confines of a job market that rewards higher skills and high levels of dedication and committext that the Kentucky dates that go beyond federal requirements.
+When state or local govment.